 A Not-So-Short History

 In 1926, something revolutionary happened when one man implemented a five-day, 40-hour work week.
 That man was a shrewd industrial tycoon named Henry Ford.
-Yes that Henry Ford who built the Ford Motor Company into the world’s pre-eminent automaker.
-His success was buoyed by the implementation of his assembly-line system where workers have to focus on certain aspects of the automobile process.
+Yes, that Henry Ford who built the Ford Motor Company into the world’s pre-eminent automaker.
+His success was buoyed by the implementation of his assembly-line system where workers had to focus on certain aspects of the automobile process.
 It was boring and repetitive work for most people yet it made his product affordable for the common man.

-However, there was pressure was mounting from the militant labor so Ford thought that by offering his workforce good employment benefits for the time they spent working – through good work-life balance and above-average wages – he could grow his customer base thereby increasing brand recognition and driving sales even further.
-In retrospect, it was not an honest-to-goodness corporate social responsibility on his part but more like a means to drive productivity even higher than before so he can pad his wealth even further at the expense of his workforce.
+However, there was pressure mounting from the militant labor so Ford thought that by offering his workforce good employment benefits for the time they spent working – through good work-life balance and above-average wages – he could grow his customer base thereby increasing brand recognition and driving sales even further.
+In retrospect, it was not an honest-to-goodness corporate social responsibility on his part but more like a means to drive productivity even higher than before so he could pad his wealth even further at the expense of his workforce.

 In 1938, US President Franklin Roosevelt signed the Fair Labor Standards Act (FLSA) which eventually established a minimum hourly wage of 25 cents and a maximum workweek of 44 hours and guaranteed "time-and-a-half" for certain jobs.
 It was later adjusted to 40 hours per week two years later.
-With this landmark legislation, employers have to pay for overtime if they wanted their employees to work longer hours.
+With this landmark legislation, employers have to pay for overtime if they want their employees to work longer hours.

 Even though new laws were later passed like the Portal-to-Portal Act of 1947 (addressed certain employee activities to clarify what constitutes “hours worked”), the FLSA 1961 Amendment (expanded coverage to include jobs in schools, hospitals, nursing homes, and all government entities), the Equal Pay Act of 1963 (prohibited differences in pay based on the employee's gender), and the Age Discrimination in Employment Act of 1967 (prohibited differences in pay based on the employee's age), there haven’t been any meaningful changes to the federally-recognized workweek in the postwar era.